Energy Efficient Homes Package: Australian National Audit Office

-The Auditor-General, Ian McPhee, identified shortcomings in the way the Department of the Environment, Water, Heritage and the Arts handled the program's implementation as it faced pressure from to establish the program during the 2008 financial crisis.
+The Auditor-General, Ian McPhee, identified shortcomings in the way the Department of the Environment, Water, Heritage and the Arts handled the program's implementation as it faced pressure to establish the program during the 2008 financial crisis.
 The report stated that the department requested the program be rolled out over five years but that this request was denied because of the desire to stimulate the economy and create jobs.
 McPhee also reported the department underestimated the level of risk involved in an unregulated industry which used inexperienced workers to install insulation in ceiling spaces, McPhee stated:

 The focus by the department on the stimulus objective overrode risk management practices that should have been expected given the inherent program risks.

 The department intended to rely heavily on its compliance and audit program to address some of the risks identified, but the significant delay in implementing this element of the program meant that these risks were not adequately addressed.